yhygao/UTNet/README.md

 ## Update
+* Our new work, Hermes, has been released on arXiv: [Training Like a Medical Resident: Universal Medical Image Segmentation via Context Prior Learning](https://arxiv.org/pdf/2306.02416.pdf).
+Inspired by the training of medical residents, we explore universal medical image segmentation, whose goal is to learn from diverse medical imaging sources covering a range of clinical targets, body regions, and image modalities.
+Following this paradigm, we propose Hermes, a context prior learning approach that addresses the challenges related to the heterogeneity on data, modality, and annotations in the proposed universal paradigm.
+Code will be released at https://github.com/yhygao/universal-medical-image-segmentation.
-Our new paper, the improved version of UTNet: UTNetV2, is released on Arxiv: [A Multi-scale Transformer for Medical Image Segmentation: Architectures, Model Efficiency, and Benchmarks](https://arxiv.org/abs/2203.00131).
+* Our new paper, the improved version of UTNet: UTNetV2, is released on Arxiv: [A Multi-scale Transformer for Medical Image Segmentation: Architectures, Model Efficiency, and Benchmarks](https://arxiv.org/abs/2203.00131).
 The UTNetV2 has an improved architecture for 2D and 3D setting.
 We also provide a more general framework for CNN and Transformer comparison, including more dataset support, more SOTA model support, see in our new repo：https://github.com/yhygao/CBIM-Medical-Image-Segmentation

 Data preprocess code uploaded.